fffonion/lua-resty-openssl/README.md

 **syntax**: *altname, err = altname:add(key, value)*

-Adds a name to altname stack, first argument is case-insensitive and can be selection of
+Adds a name to altname stack, first argument is case-insensitive and can be one of

     RFC822Name
     RFC822